LockedInTheSkage/BroadBubble/README.md

 by _Daniel Geschke, Jan Lorenz, Peter Holtz_

+We recorded results from our simulation manually, but transferred them into a machine-readable format.
+The file documenting our simulation results can be found as `SimulationResults.json`.

 Some aspects of our extensions are explained in our research paper mentioned above.
 **All further details described here are from the original paper!
 We did not update this description.**